Mac gamers will likely look back on 2004 as the year when Mac game publishers grew up. Destineer, the parent company of

 arriving in December 2003.
 However, the

-of the game’s long-awaited Mac debut carried well into the new year.
+momentum of the game’s long-awaited Mac debut carried well into the new year.
 Halo had first been shown publicly at Macworld Expo in New York years before by Bungie Software—the darling of Macintosh gamers everywhere for its roots as a Mac game developer and creator of the legendary Marathon and Myth series.
 Halo spent several years as an Xbox exclusive before finally making its way to Windows and then the Mac.

 While Minneapolis-based MacSoft and Austin, Texas-based Aspyr both deservedly share much of the spotlight this year, the efforts of Mac game developers in the U.K. and Germany cannot be discounted.
 This was a banner year for